119.937 Reviews

 About Vatican Museums

-SALA DI SOBIESKI: This room holds a huge painting of Jan III Sobieski (king of Poland), defeating the Turks at Vienna (1683).
+SALA DI SOBIESKI: Dominated by an immense painting, this room commemorates King Jan III Sobieski of Poland’s triumphant victory against the Turks at Vienna in 1683.

 - Pick any available time to visit one of the most crowded museums on earth,